 Have you ever lost a lot of really important data?
 Or, alternately, have you ever had a moment of panic where you thought you did?
 Whether it’s images of a family vacation, a report from work or a semester’s worth of homework, you probably have data on your computer that’s not just valuable, it’s too valuable to lose.
 Backing up your data regularly will help you to avoid the crushing feeling that comes with finding out that all your hard work and treasured memories are gone.

 Whether you own a small business or a big one, you live in a world where cybersecurity is of paramount importance.
 Big business, small business, academic institutions, government agencies, nonprofits… all of these need to take an interest in cybersecurity or pay the price.
 It’s a matter or success, but also a matter of national security.
 Those working in critical infrastructure have a special obligation to make sure that they’re securing the workplace.
-Here are some of the best ways to create a culture of cybersecurity where you work.

 A new survey uncovers the prevalence of harassment against men in the online world and suggests ways to combat it.